kayrakosog/medical-image-analysis/README.md

-# Designing a CNN classifier for colon tissue image classification by transfer learning using the pretrained AlexNet network.
+# Designing a CNN classifier for brain tumor segmentation by transfer learning using the pretrained AlexNet network.

 Task: Multimodal brain tumor segmentation.